-The REIT is well-positioned to continue capitalizing on investment opportunities that are mispriced coming out of the pandemic.
-Further, there will continue to be opportunities for the REIT to recycle capital at or above our net asset value and redeploy proceeds to more accretive deals that better fit our investment criteria.
+The REIT is well positioned to continue capitalizing on mispriced investment opportunities resulting from the current economic slowdown.
+Slate Asset Management has teams on the ground in Canada, the United States and Europe, each of which are providing a pipeline of potential acquisition opportunities.
+We anticipate that there will continue to be opportunities for the REIT to recycle capital at or above our net asset value and redeploy proceeds to more accretive deals that better fit our investment criteria.

-Slate Asset Management has teams on the ground in Canada, the United States and Europe, which are providing a robust pipeline of potential acquisition opportunities.
-We remain focused on buying well located, quality real estate, with high-quality credit tenants that will thrive in a post-pandemic environment.
+We remain focused on buying well-located, quality real estate, with high-quality credit tenants that will thrive in a post-pandemic environment.
 We will continue to favour assets that can be bought at a significant discount to replacement cost and have upside in rents.
-Slate's investment in further Units in February 2022 shows our continued faith in the REIT and its strategy.
+Slate's investment in further Units in February 2022 reiterates our continued faith in the REIT and its strategy.